johanix/draft-berra-dnsop-opt-keystate/draft-berra-dnsop-opt-keystate-01.md

-To ensure that automatic delegation is correctly prepared and bootstrapped, the child (or an agent for the child) sends a DNS QUERY to the parent UPDATE Reciever with QNAME="child.parent." and QTYPE=ANY containing a KeyState OPT with KeyState-Code=1 and the KeyId of the SIG(0) key to inquire state for in the KEY-ID field.
+To ensure that automatic delegation is correctly prepared and bootstrapped, the child (or an agent for the child) sends a DNS QUERY to the parent UPDATE Receiver with QNAME="child.parent." and QTYPE=ANY containing a KeyState OPT with KeyState-Code=2 and the KeyId of the SIG(0) key to inquire state for in the KEY-ID field.

 The response should be signed by the SIG(0) key for the UPDATE